headwinds/secord/readme.md

 2. Run the App

 ```
-gradle clean build
+gradle bootRun
 ```

+Open your browser to http://localhost:8080 to see the React frontend

-Open your browser to http://localhost:8080/demo/all
+Open your browser to http://localhost:8080/demo/all to see a sample JSON response

 ## Getting Started (scratch)